sharetribe/flex-docs/src/docs/tutorial-transaction-process/create-transaction-process/index.md

 ```

 In the same file, we need to also update variable: **bookingUnitType**.
-It defines some UI changes (mostly about translations) - i.e. is this
+It defines some UI changes (mostly about microcopy) - i.e. is this
 booking about _nights_, _days_, or some other _units_.

 ```js